Hi,

 From India, Aizawl

-///he has stolen few company records and he has took his entire team along also company assets not retuned by him like card ,i phones etc ///
+• He has stolen a few company records and he has taken his entire team along with company assets not returned by him, like cards, iPhones, etc.

-so what measures have been applied by the employer within time, towards recovery of the company assets? did they file any complaint? did they communicated the person in legal path?
+So, what measures have been applied by the employer within time towards the recovery of the company assets?
+Did they file any complaint?
+Did they communicate with the person in a legal manner?

-if yes then employer can go with criminal-counsel and legal way for a suitable redressal of the assets recovery,
+If yes, then the employer can proceed with criminal counsel and legal action for a suitable redressal of the assets recovery.
+Mere whispering to walls does not yield any results.

-True, but the amount due should be quantifiable and that depends on the employer proving that he has sustained the specified amount of loss (sec 4(6)(a)) caused to the company.
-But what is very important is his termination for causing loss to the company.
-If an employee is in possession of any asset of the company, the latter can recover it by other means but forfeiting gratuity cannot be justifiable.
-Since there is a dispute regarding payment of gratuity, I think it is advised to take it to the Appropriate Authority under the Payment of Gratuity Act, the District Labour Officer or Dy Commissioner, as the case may be, and deposit the amount with him.
-I am not sure if it will be easy for the employer to solve the issue in such cases but the employer can take a try by involving the Officer.
+True, but the amount due should be quantifiable, and that depends on the employer proving that he has sustained the specified amount of loss (sec 4(6)(a)) caused to the company.
+What is very important is his termination for causing loss to the company.
+If an employee is in possession of any asset of the company, the latter can recover it by other means, but forfeiting gratuity cannot be justifiable.
+Since there is a dispute regarding the payment of gratuity, I think it is advised to take it to the Appropriate Authority under the Payment of Gratuity Act, the District Labour Officer, or Dy Commissioner, as the case may be, and deposit the amount with him.
+I am not sure if it will be easy for the employer to solve the issue in such cases, but the employer can try by involving the Officer.

 From India, Kannur